ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 IoBroker defines States as communication interface.

     setState(
-        id: string,                                     // object path
+        id: string,                                     //object path
-        state: State | StateValue | SettableState,
+        state: State | StateValue | SettableState,      //set this to a plausible value, to omit warning in case of GroupValue_Read command
-        ack: false,                                     //has to be set to false by convention
+        ack: false,                                     //must be false by convention
         c: 'GroupValue_Read'                            //optional comment, set this value to trigger a bus read to this object, given StateValue is ignored
     ): void;

+  example:
+  setState(myState, {val: false, ack: false, c:'GroupValue_Read'});
+  setState(myState, null);

+GroupValue_Read comment does not work for javascript adapter.
+Use null value instead.

 ### Description of all DPTs
 | KNX DPT   | javascript datatype    | special values                                                                                       | value range                               | remark                                              |